 The Value of Goals

 Goals are great because they turn our dreams into action steps.
 Goals with accountability can create an environment that allows people to become great achievers in life.
 I have been putting goals into my life for several years now.
-Each December I create a “Yearly Goal List” that include life goals for several aspects of my life.
-I also sit down each Sunday and create a weekly goal list; it’s called my “To Do List”; I love it!
-I am so productive when I create a rather extensive “To Do List” and attack it each Monday and Tuesday.
-My To Do List and Yearly Goal sheet helps me to plan ahead, become self-motivated, strategize my time & energy and prioritize what I really value.
+Each December I create a “Yearly Goal List” that includes life goals for several aspects of my life.
+I also sit down each Sunday and create a weekly goal list; it’s called, “To Do List”; I love it!
+I am so productive when I create a rather extensive “To-Do List” and attack it each Monday and Tuesday.
+My To-Do List and Yearly Goal sheet helps me to plan ahead, become self-motivated, strategize my time & energy, and prioritize what I really value.

 Creating Your Goals

 As I stated early, I set goals for the key areas of my life each December.
 I usually go to a local coffee shop and camp out there for several hours as I pray and plan the year ahead.
 I create goals for the following areas of my life: